-They can learn many voice commands if you put in the effort.
 My dogs seem to understand what I say to them.
-I seldom bothered to teach them tricks such as to sit up, roll over or play dead, but I am sure they would have easily learned if I had tried.
-When I think about it, maybe they actually were training me.
+They can learn many voice commands if they put in the effort.
+I seldom taught them tricks such as sitting up, rolling over, or playing dead, but I am sure they would have quickly learned if I had tried.
+When I think about it, maybe they were training me.

 Minis are probably about average when it comes to health issues.
 I didn’t have to take mine to the vet except for routine checkups and shots.
-The notable exception of course was Cleo.
-She became diabetic at the age of nine.
+The notable exception, of course, was Cleo.
+She developed diabetes at the age of nine.

-I noticed Cleo began drinking much more water that she usually did and frequently had to urinate.
+I suspected diabetes because my daughter has a Pug who was diabetic.
+I noticed Cleo began drinking much more water than usual and frequently had to urinate.
 Also, she did not have as good an appetite as before.
-I suspected diabetes because my daughter has a Pug who was diabetic.
-After courageously fighting the disease for about a year, she lost her battle and died when she was 10 years old.
+After courageously fighting the disease for about a year, she lost her battle and died when she was ten.

-I like most dog breeds and would not hesitate to get a German Shepherd, Cocker Spaniel, Poodle or Pekingese all of which I have owned.
-However, my first choice would still be the Miniature Schnauzer.
+I like most dog breeds and would not hesitate to get a German Shepherd, Cocker Spaniel, Poodle, or Pekingese, all of which I have owned.
+However, my first choice would still be a Miniature Schnauzer.

 The reason for my great affection for Miniature Schnauzers is because of Cleo.
-She had such a great personality and was so loyal, loving and happy that I hold her first among equals of all the dogs I have ever known.
+She had such a great personality and was so loyal, loving, and happy that I hold her first among the equals of all the dogs I have ever known.